 I saw a contest that requested that people text or call in as many times as they can within a short period of time.
 As the contest rules didn't state anything about automation, I decided to write a script to do my bidding.

 The final script was simple enough.
 By connecting my phone in debug mode to the computer, running android service, and using the following batch script, I was able to begin my bombardment in hopes of winning the contest.
-This simple code uses an infinite loop and within that calls instructions telling the phone to create a text message, then sends the commands to send the text message by simulating key presses, and then generates a random amount of time between 1 and 30 seconds before doing repeating the process (as an attempt to not fill up my carriers pipes).
+This simple code uses an infinite loop and within that calls instructions telling the phone to create a text message, then sends the commands to send the text message by simulating key presses, and then generates a random amount of time between 1 and 30 seconds before doing repeating the process (as an attempt to be at least somewhat reasonable and not fill up my carriers pipes).

 adb shell am start -a android.intent.action.SENDTO -d sms:"+15015551234" --es sms_body "I want to win" --ez exit_on_sent true